Esri/arcgis-gitops/README.md

 * Machine image building subsystems
 * Built-in observability and monitoring subsystems

 The workflows designed to be used together to achieve a specific goal are grouped into *templates*.
-The templates are organized by cloud provider and ArcGIS Enterprise application.
+The templates are organized by cloud provider and ArcGIS application.

 ## Instructions